World Baseball Classic qualification: History

 With the fifth edition of the WBC's main tournament expanding from 16 teams to 20, there was no relegation as all 16 participating nations from 2017 were given automatic berths.
 The qualifying round was reorganized into two six-team tournaments, with the winners and runners-up advancing to the main event.
 Qualifying for the fifth WBC was originally scheduled for March 2020, with both tournaments planned to take place in Tucson, Arizona.
 However, the qualifiers, along with the main WBC tournament, were cancelled due to the COVID-19 pandemic.

 When the fifth WBC was rescheduled for 2023, the qualifying round was also rescheduled and took place in September and October 2022.
 However, the composition of the teams changed, with Argentina replacing the Philippines, and the two tournaments were instead hosted in Regensburg, Germany, and Panama City, Panama.
+The 2023 qualifying tournaments produced three first-time entrants to the WBC in the Czech Republic, Great Britain, and Nicaragua, while Panama earned its first trip back to the main tournament since being relegated in 2009.

-Coming out of the 2023 WBC, the qualification setup will return to a relegation model similar to 2013 and 2017.
-The top 16 teams will again receive automatic bids to the sixth WBC, while the four teams which finish in last place in their first-round pools will be relegated to the qualifying round.
+Coming out of the 2023 WBC, the qualification setup returned to a relegation model similar to 2013 and 2017.
+The top 16 finishers from 2023 again received automatic bids to the 2026 WBC, while the four teams which finished in last place in their first-round pools were relegated to the qualifying round.
+The number of teams competing in the 2026 WBC qualifiers was reduced from 12 to eight, split into two four-team, round-robin tournaments.
+Three of the four teams relegated from the 2023 WBC successfully re-qualified – Colombia, Nicaragua, and Chinese Taipei.
+Brazil was the final team to qualify, earning its first WBC berth since 2013.
+With all qualifying teams having previously appeared in a WBC, the 2026 tournament will be the first WBC since 2009 with no first-time entrants.

 First appearance in qualification by team

 National teams results in World Baseball Classic qualification

-The table is accurate through the completion of 2023 World Baseball Classic qualification.
+The table is accurate through the completion of 2026 World Baseball Classic qualification.